zchapman24/full-stack-repetitions/README.md

 ### ExpressJS API
 Congrats on making it this far.
 Your goal is to create your `API` that will initially house two endpoints (`/` and `/movies`) in your index.js file. `/` is your home endpoint, you want to let the end-user know they have reached your API, but there is no data for them here. `/movies` is the endpoint that provides the data retained in your `favorites` table, in **JSON** format.
 Head over to the Learn lesson *Using Knex with Express*.
 You will find in that lesson a solid starting point for your index.js file.
 Use it as a reference for creating your first 2 endpoints.
 One addition you can make right away is to add the use of cors, which you installed earlier.
 Import cors (using the same import syntax already in the example), and add the line `app.use(cors())` and you should now be good to go avoiding `cors` issues.

 You should now be able to run your start command, spinning up your `API`.
-Once it is up and running, open a browser and visit each endpoint. `localhost:3000` should provide the message mentioned earlier, and `localhost:3000/movies` should provide a *JSONified* version of your data.
+Once it is up and running, open a browser and visit each endpoint.
+>`localhost:8000` should provide the message mentioned earlier <BR>
+>`localhost:8000/movies` should provide a *JSONified* version of your data.

 ## CHECKPOINT 2
 > - If you finished the previous section and are still struggling with some of it, roll back to [CHECKPOINT 1](#checkpoint-1).
 To do this, delete everything inside of your index.js and follow the **ExpressJS API** section, as many times as you need to.
 > - If you want to solidify your knowledge so far, or just want to try it again, go for it.
-Go the `SCORCHED EARTH` route.
+Go the [SCORCHED EARTH](#where-to-start) route.
 Drop your database from inside Postgres, stop your docker container, shut down your API, and delete everything inside of your `rapid-full-stack-repo` directory, aside from this readme.
 But do not delete the directory itself, unless... you want to practice cloning it down again.
 > - Next you will be creating the Front-End, so make sure your API and database are up and running.

 ---